 - Fold one shoulder towards the middle of the back and then turn just the shoulder section inside out.

-- Working on the same side of the jacket as the shoulder you just turned inside out, fold the front section to the centre of the blazer’s back.
+- Working on the same side of the jacket as the shoulder you just turned inside out, fold the front section to the center of the blazer’s back.

 - Bring the other shoulder to the center of the blazer’s back and neatly tuck it inside the shoulder section you created in Step 3, above.
 Your blazer should now be neatly folded in half.